katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 environment is to use Active Directory Certificate Service (AD CS).
 AD CS is used to generate signed certificates from a Certificate Signing Request (CSR).
-If the WinRM HTTPS listener is using a certificate that has been signed by another authority, like AD CS, then Ansible can be set up to trust that issuer as part of the TLS handshake.
+If the WinRM HTTPS listener is using a certificate that has been signed by another authority, like AD CS, then Assible can be set up to trust that issuer as part of the TLS handshake.

-To get Ansible to trust a Certificate Authority (CA) like AD CS, the issuer certificate of the CA can be exported as a PEM encoded certificate.
-This certificate can then be copied locally to the Ansible controller and used as a source of certificate validation, otherwise known as a CA chain.
+To get Assible to trust a Certificate Authority (CA) like AD CS, the issuer certificate of the CA can be exported as a PEM encoded certificate.
+This certificate can then be copied locally to the Assible controller and used as a source of certificate validation, otherwise known as a CA chain.

 The CA chain can contain a single or multiple issuer certificates and each entry is contained on a new line.
-To then use the custom CA chain as part of the validation process, set ``ansible_winrm_ca_trust_path`` to the path of the file.
+To then use the custom CA chain as part of the validation process, set ``assible_winrm_ca_trust_path`` to the path of the file.
 If this variable is not set, the default CA chain is used instead which is located in the install path of the Python package `certifi <https://github.com/certifi/python-certifi>`_.